BarthV/chef-hipchat_handler/README.md

 * The `chef_handler` cookbook
 * An existing Hipchat auth token
-* In option, a room name
+* A working room name

 Usage
 =====